Liquidity

 1.5-3.0 is healthy.
 Below 1.0 is a red flag.
 Banks are excluded.

-See how current ratio varies across Indian market sectors:
+See how current ratio varies across major Indian (NSE/BSE) market sectors.
+US sector benchmarks are summarised in the Typical Ranges section above.

 Learn More in the Academy